metachris/pdfx/README.rst

     $ pdfx -h
     usage: pdfx [-h] [-d OUTPUT_DIRECTORY] [-j] [-v] [--debug] [--version] pdf

-    Get infos and links from a PDF, and optionallydownload all referenced PDFs.
+    Get infos and links from a PDF, and optionally download all referenced PDFs.
     See http://www.metachris.com/pdfx for more information.

     positional arguments: